Update on the pay claim 2018/2019 – demands submitted jointly by all trade unions on campus to university management as part of negotiations

-Casualisation, job security, and workload
+Casualisation, job security, & workload

-||End all 9 month teaching and research contracts, with a minimum length of 12 month for standard positions||Fair and consistent workload allocation|
+||End all 9 month teaching and research contracts, with a minimum length of 12 months for standard positions||Fair and consistent workload|

-|Support non-EU and EU staff by providing certainty of employment status||Address Trade Unions’ Concerns relating to the new campus in Dubai||Commit to extending sick pay in cases of serious illness and disability-related absence||Where any member of staff has worked on fixed term contracts for more than 4 years, the University must have a policy in place committing them to offering permanent contracts, as required by employment law|
+|Support non-EU and EU staff by providing certainty of employment status||Address Trade Unions’ Concerns in relation to the campus in Dubai||Commit to extending sick pay in cases of serious illness and disability-related absence||Where any member of staff has worked on fixed term contracts for more than 4 years, the University must have a policy in place committing them a permanent contract, as required by employment law|

 Commit to working with the unions to implement a comprehensive domestic violence and harassment policy